kletobias/kletobias.github.io/_projects/project_article_table_stage.md

 ## Reading In the Input Data

-The input data is split into 3 csv files, that together capture all rental listings that were online and within the boundaries of the city of Hamburg at the time of scraping the data.
+The input data is split into 3 CSV files, that together capture all rental listings that were online and within the boundaries of the city of Hamburg at the time of scraping the data.
 The source was a large German rental listing site called 'Immoscout24'.
 [ImmoScout24 - https://www.immobilienscout24.de](https://www.immobilienscout24.de/) is their official brand name and URL.

 Various features were extracted from the listings through the use of webscraping and it is the main objective at this stage to clean and construct a tidy DataFrame, that is ready for the following